Lord-Snow13/fyi-github-you-suck-as-a-platform/README.md

-running faster for certien enemies a unit that builds a path for enemies to run faster range for enemy shooter it wont shoot until in range
+running faster for certien enemies a unit that builds a path for enemies to run faster range for enemy shooter it wont shoot until in range the player has an health bar that some enemies can target directly

 defentliy make diffrenet tairain mechanices make randomly placed obstecalse in each level